KOKOLOCOKES/KOKOLOCOKES/README.md

 - 👋 Hi, I’m @KOKOLOCOKES
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning Data Science, Computer vision, etc...
+- 🌱 I’m currently learning ML, CV, Data Science etc...

 <!---
 KOKOLOCOKES/KOKOLOCOKES is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.